Robert Stewart, Duke of Albany: Later reign of David II

-Robert attended the parliament held at Scone in September 1367.
-Robert was named, alongside his father, as one of the noblemen who would remain at Scone to conduct the business of parliament, while other members of the nobility returned home for the harvest.
+Robert was named, alongside his father, as one of the noblemen who would remain at Scone to conduct the business of the parliament of 1367, while other members of the nobility returned home for the harvest.
 Robert appeared at another parliament in June 1368, where he unsuccessfully attempted to pursue his dispute with Archibald the Grim over the Murray inheritance.
 David II ordered Robert to argue his legal case against Archibald in a lesser court than parliament.

-David II, who was now in conflict with John of Islay, Lord of the Isles, attended the parliament of 1368 in person, where he warned Robert "in his own voice" not to aid John's supporters.
+David II attended the parliament of 1368 in person, where he warned Robert "in his own voice" not to aid the supporters of John of Islay, Lord of the Isles, with whom he was now in conflict.
 Robert was summoned to parliament at Perth in March 1369, where he swore an oath to uphold law and order in the earldom of Menteith, probably in connection with the conflict in the north.
 Robert, his eldest brother, and his father were faced with the penalties of treason for disobeying this oath.
 Robert's father was imprisoned by David II at Lochleven Castle around this time, possibly as a result of the Stewart family's alliance with John, Lord of the Isles.
 Robert himself may have been briefly imprisoned, while his younger brother, Alexander, was certainly sent to Lochleven alongside their father.

 David II died at Edinburgh Castle on 22 February 1371, and Robert's father, Robert the Steward, succeeded as King of Scots.
 Robert's father was crowned as King Robert II at Scone Abbey on 26 March 1371.
 Robert attended the coronation, where he swore a personal oath of fealty to his father.
 By the time of the coronation, Robert's father had already allowed him to assume the full title of Earl of Menteith.